Close sites icon close

 Registration icon

-Malaysia has adopted policies aimed at strengthening the national response to forced displacement, including through a government-led refugee registration system.
+Malaysia has adopted policies aimed at strengthening the national response to forced displacement, including through the introduction of the government-led refugee registration system, the Dokumen Pendaftaran Pelarian (DPP), launched in January 2026.
 These efforts reflect an important step towards a structured, predictable, and nationally owned approach to protecting people forced to flee their country.

 As fair and accessible asylum procedures are being set up by the Government of Malaysia, UNHCR continues, in line with its international mandate and longstanding practice, to support the identification and registration of refugees and asylum-seekers in the country, in full transparency with authorities.
-Together with its partners and civil society in Malaysia, UNHCR identifies individuals who have had to flee persecution and conflict and assesses how their needs and vulnerabilities can be addressed.
+Together with its partners and civil society in Malaysia, UNHCR identifies individuals who fled persecution and conflict and assesses how their needs and vulnerabilities can best be addressed.

-UNHCR's work in Malaysia is complementary and in support of the State’s protection and humanitarian responsibilities.
+UNHCR's work in Malaysia is complementary to and in support of the State’s protection and humanitarian responsibilities.

 Government office icon